badconf/badconf/README.md

 - Web pages with elegant typography
 - Experimenting with new technologies and frameworks

+I used to program in Perl in the past for system scripts and web applications with CGI.
+Now I move to Go for many reasons.

 ## Open Source Philosophy

 Since 1997 I strongly believe in the power of sharing and collaboration.
 My open source philosophy drives me to share some of my personal work here on GitHub.
 But I'm not a professional developer :)